curv3d/curv/docs/Language.rst

   Any phrase can be wrapped in parentheses without changing its meaning.

 Compound phrase: ``phrase1; phrase2``
-  If both phrases are definitions, then this is a compound definition.
+  * If both phrases are definitions, then this is a compound definition.
+    The order doesn't matter, and the definitions may be mutually recursive.
-  If both phrases are actions, element generators, or field generators, then the phrases are executed in sequence.
+  * If both phrases are actions, element generators, or field generators, then the phrases are executed in sequence.

 Single-arm conditional: ``if (condition) phrase``
   If the phrase is an action, element generator, or field generator,